- GDP (PPP):

-Morocco’s economic freedom score is 62.9, making its economy the 75th freest in the 2019 Index.
-Its overall score has increased by 1.0 point, with improvements in fiscal health, property rights, and judicial effectiveness outpacing lower scores for government integrity, labor freedom, and trade freedom.
-Morocco is ranked 6th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.
+Morocco’s economic freedom score is 63.3, making its economy the 81st freest in the 2021 Index.
+Its overall score is unchanged, with a decline in trade freedom offset by improvements in monetary freedom and other scores.
+Morocco is ranked 9th among 14 countries in the Middle East and North Africa region, and its overall score is above the regional and world averages.

-Morocco’s Alaouite royal family dates from the 17th century.
+Morocco’s Alawite royal family dates from the 17th century.
 A constitutional monarchy with an elected parliament, Morocco has been a key Western ally in the fight against Islamist terrorism.
-Following popular protests in 2011, King Mohammed VI authorized a commission that proposed constitutional amendments, later approved by referendum, to increase the prime minister’s power and independence of the prime minister (currently Saadeddine Othmani) and provide greater civil liberties.
-The king retains significant power as chief executive.
-In addition to a large tourism industry and a growing manufacturing sector, a nascent aeronautics industry has attracted foreign investment and is now the fastest-growing industry in terms of employment.
-The United Nations has monitored a cease-fire between Morocco and the Polisario Front in the resource-rich and phosphate-rich Western Sahara since 1991, but peace talks have been deadlocked since 2008.
+Although he took steps after 2011 to increase the power and independence of the prime minister (currently Saadeddine Othmani) and provide greater civil liberties, King Mohammed VI remains chief executive and a key stabilizing influence.
+In addition to a large tourism industry and a growing manufacturing sector, the aeronautics industry has attracted foreign investment and is now the fastest-growing industry in terms of employment.
+The United Nations has monitored a cease-fire between Morocco and the Polisario Front in the phosphate-rich Western Sahara since 1991, but peace talks have been deadlocked since 2008.

-The top individual income tax rate is 38 percent, and the top corporate tax rate is 30 percent.
-Other taxes include value-added and gift taxes.
-The overall tax burden equals 20.9 percent of total domestic income.
-Over the past three years, government spending has amounted to 30.2 percent of the country’s output (GDP), and budget deficits have averaged 3.9 percent of GDP.
-Public debt is equivalent to 64.4 percent of GDP.
+The top individual income tax rate is 38 percent, and the top corporate tax rate is 31 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 27.6 percent of total domestic income.
+Government spending has amounted to 30.0 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.8 percent of GDP.
+Public debt is equivalent to 65.8 percent of GDP.